 Upper Goose Creek and Twomile Canyon Creek Floodplain Mapping Update

 Currently, these drainageways are undergoing a flood mitigation study and alternatives analysis.
-Please see the mitigation plan web page for more information.

 The city contracted with ICON Engineering to develop updated floodplain maps for Upper Goose Creek and Twomile Canyon Creek.
 Anderson Consulting Engineers provided a peer review of the engineering study.
 The Urban Drainage and Flood Control District (UDFCD) is a co-sponsor of this project.